CCSMB/Standards/Standards/CCSMB-5.md

 A discovery packet is sent over channel 759 and must contain the following fields in a table:
 - `type`: The type of request

-The following fields are only for servers responding to a discovery packet
+The following fields are required only for servers responding to a discovery packet
 - `channel`: An integer that contains the modem channel of the radio station
 - `station`: A string that contains the name of the radio station
+- `metadata`: The metadata that is also sent with an audio packet
-- `title`: A string that contains the song that is currently being played, or other relevant metadata
+- `protocol`: A string that contains the protocol used

+In order to be compliant the
+- protocol field must be "CCSMB-5"
+- client must set the `type` field to `discovery` if they intend to request servers